 A TRUE STORY

 I had a very close friend, 15-20 years my senior, who passed away a few years ago.
 He had over 42 years of ministry experience.
 He was low-level famous.
 He was a personal friend of many big-name Christian celebrity minsters.
 He would be a conference speaker with them.
 He was the head of a worldwide network of hundreds of church leaders, and was a so-called “spiritual father” to hundreds.
 He had money.
 He had multiple church and personal properties.
 At one time, he had owned private airplanes for ministry.
-He travelled the world as a conference speaker in high demand.
+He traveled the world as a conference speaker in high demand.
 He was highly gifted.
 He had everything that our culture defines as ministry success.
 He “made it” to the “top.”

 Toward the end of his life, as he began to come to grips with the likelihood that the disease he was dealing with was likely to take his life, he confided in me three profoundly sad things.
-(BTW: He was a prosperity and faith message kind of guy.).
+(BTW: He was a prosperity and faith message kind of guy).

 This was very interesting, and the candor took me somewhat by surprise.
 I never considered myself a confidant of someone like him.

 I was not a formal member of his network.
 He had literally hundreds of ministers around the world that self-identified as his “spiritual sons.”
 I was a nobody on the backside of nowhere, and of all the people to call, he chose me.
 I believe it is because he knew I was a safe person, without any personal agenda, and that I could be trusted with his deepest pain.
 I was not a threat.
 I had no agenda.

 This is what he told me, almost verbatim quotes: